boramonideep/XMC-for-Arduino/Analog-Functions-and-Additions.md

 Additionally extra getter functions have been added so other libraries can access the resolution of read and write functions as number of bits and current maximum value possible.

 ## Extra functions
-These functions return the analog resolution as number of bits
+These functions return the analogue resolution as number of bits
 * uint8_t getAnalogReadBits( ) - range 8 to 12
 * uint8_t getAnalogWriteBits( ) - range 8 to 16

-These functions return the analog resolution as its maximum value
+These functions return the analogue resolution as its maximum value
 * uint16_t getAnalogReadMaximum( ) - range 255 to 4095
 * uint16_t getAnalogWriteMaximum( ) - range 255 to 65535